Polarized vs. Non-Polarized Sunglasses

 How do Polarized Sunglasses Work?

-Reflective surfaces such as flat water, glass, snow, or smooth hardtops polarize natural sunlight, concentrating its waves in a single horizontal direction.
-This causes excessive dazzle, straining the eyes.
+Reflective surfaces such as flat water, glass, snow, or smooth hardtops (such as the hood of a car) polarize natural sunlight, concentrating its waves in a single horizontal direction.
+This causes excessive dazzle and glare that can end up straining the eyes.
 The molecules coating polarized sunglasses are usually arranged vertically, much like blinds on a window, blocking out the piercing slices of horizontal light.
 These molecular ‘blinds’ let normal concentrations of the light pass but block out the intense concentrations of reflected light.

 Polarized vs. Non-Polarized